bjsi/Blog/README.md

-# Blog
+# Neo4j Blog

-A blog I made with Flask and Neo4j.
+An old blog I made with Python, Flask and Neo4j.